fMLops

 Memory you can't trust

-The Workbench debugger had a four-layer bug with an asymmetric-probe smoking gun.
+The desktop app had a four-layer bug with an asymmetric-probe smoking gun.
 The reason it took five sessions to find wasn't the bug.
 It was that each session inherited a clobbered handoff and re-attempted ruled-out theories.
 The fix wasn't a better handoff.
 It was making bad handoffs structurally impossible.

 Read | 11 min -